primer/react/.changeset/forty-days-sleep.md

 "@primer/react": patch
 ---

-Allow consumers to mark components as compatible with `FormControl` autowiring by wrapping them in `FormControl.autoWirable`
+Allow consumers to mark components as compatible with `FormControl` autowiring by wrapping them in `FormControl.autowirable`